How To Set Up A Google My Business Page

 - Appointment URL – you can also set an appointment URL to make it even easier for customers to book your services

-- Add Photos – make sure you set your business logo and a cover photo.
-You can also add more photos, giving you the opportunity to showcase more about your business.
+- Add Photos – make sure you set your business logo and a cover photo, you can add up to 10 photos here, giving you the opportunity to showcase more about your business.
 If you own a bakery then show images of your cakes.
 Make your business standout if you have the imagery available, even if you offer services or are a B2B business.

-- Posts – this is a relatively new feature, which allows you to share events or content from your websites blog.
+- Posts – this feature allows you to share events or content from your website's blog.
 A post will last for 1 week before it needs updating and Google will also remind you to update it.

-The more information you provide Google about your business the greater the benefit you will receive from your Google My Business page, so make sure you set the time aside to fill in the details.
+The more information you provide Google about your business the greater the benefit you will receive from your Google My Business page, so make sure you set the time aside to fill in the details and keep them updated.